Russia is a gorgeous country with so many beautiful natural landmarks that most of you never even heard of.

 Standing tall at a height of 1356 meters, the Demerdzhi Mountain hovers above the Valley of the Ghosts which contain some amazing rock formations.
 The area is well known for trekking and some eye popping views of the coastline.

 Photo Credit: s.anashkevitch

-Dombay is a very popular ski resort, one of the best in the Caucasus Mountains.
+Dombay is a very popular ski resort, one of the best ones in Russia.
 But skiing is not the only thing to do in Dombay – it’s also a gorgeous place to visit during the summer.
-Hiking, camping, mountain biking, four-wheeler’s – Dombay area has a lot of fun to offer you during the summer.
+Hiking, camping, mountain biking, four-wheeler’s – Dombay area has a lot of fun outdoorsy things to offer during the summer.

 Photo Credit: inqar

 Mt.
 Elbrus is the highest peak in Russia and Europe – 5642 meters (18510 ft.).
 If you are big on skiing or snowboarding you should definitely check out the south slopes of Elbrus Mt. and visit Elbrus-Azau ski resort.

 - 15. Elton Lake, Volgograd oblast

 Elton is second after the Baskunchak salt lake in our list of the most beautiful places in Russia.
 It is one of the most saline lakes in the world and the largest hyper saline lake in Europe and Russia (150 km ²).

 Salt was excavated from the lake until 1882.
 Right now, near Elton Lake, is a popular spa resort and a sanatorium.